tgibbons95/manber-myers-suffix-array/README.md

 ### Prerequisites

-This project requires at least C++14 because of calls to std::make_unique
+This project requires at least C++11 because of calls to std::stack::emplace

 ### Installation

-A few example installations are provided for compilers [clang](https://github.com/wustl-cse584/homework-1-problem-4-ThomasGibbonsIV/blob/master/build-clang.sh), [gcc](https://github.com/wustl-cse584/homework-1-problem-4-ThomasGibbonsIV/blob/master/build-gcc.sh), [minGW](https://github.com/wustl-cse584/homework-1-problem-4-ThomasGibbonsIV/blob/master/build-minGW.sh), and [msvc](https://github.com/wustl-cse584/homework-1-problem-4-ThomasGibbonsIV/blob/master/build-msvc.sh).
+A few example installations are provided for compilers [clang](https://github.com/wustl-cse584/homework-2-problem-4-ThomasGibbonsIV/blob/master/build-clang.sh), [gcc](https://github.com/wustl-cse584/homework-2-problem-4-ThomasGibbonsIV/blob/master/build-gcc.sh), [minGW](https://github.com/wustl-cse584/homework-2-problem-4-ThomasGibbonsIV/blob/master/build-minGW.sh), and [msvc](https://github.com/wustl-cse584/homework-2-problem-4-ThomasGibbonsIV/blob/master/build-msvc.sh).

 Running any of these scripts will create a build and install directory with a subdirectory with the chosen compiler.
 The install should look like the following (example done with Windows)

 * include
+  * AdjacentLcp.h
+  * BurrowsWheelerTransform.h
+  * SuffixArray.h
-  * AhoCorasick.h
+  * SuperMaximal.h
 * lib
-  * AhoCorasickLib.lib
+  * SuperMaximalLib.lib
 * test
-  * AhoCorasickTest.exe
+  * SuperMaximalTest.exe

 ### Usage

-To run simply place the corpus file `hg38_part.txt` and `pat[1-5].txt` in the same directory as the executable and then kick off the executable.
-If these files aren't included, then it will just run against two smaller test case inputs.
+To run simply place the sequence file `human-seq.txt` in the same directory as the executable and then kick off the executable.
+If these files aren't included, then it will just run against smaller test case inputs.

-./AhoCorasickTest.exe
+./SuperMaximalTest.exe